Marcoby-Dev-Ops/Nexus/docs/NEXUS_VISION_EXECUTION_PLAN.md

 This approach ensures Nexus is secure, compliant, and ready for enterprise integrations at scale.

+## IIc.
+Migration Hygiene & Applied Migration Archiving (Best Practice)

+To ensure smooth database migrations and avoid duplicate key errors or migration conflicts, Nexus follows a strict migration hygiene process:

+- **Archive Already-Applied Migrations:**
+  - After a migration has been successfully applied and is recorded in the `schema_migrations` table, move the corresponding migration file out of the `supabase/migrations/` directory into an archive folder (e.g., `supabase/migrations_applied/`).
+  - This prevents the Supabase CLI from attempting to re-apply migrations, which can cause duplicate key errors.

+- **Keep Only New/Unapplied Migrations:**
+  - Only keep migration files that have not yet been applied in the `supabase/migrations/` directory.

+- **Automate the Process:**
+  - Use a shell script to move all migration files with `.applied` or known-applied timestamps to the archive folder:
+    ```sh
+    mkdir -p supabase/migrations_applied && mv supabase/migrations/*applied* supabase/migrations_applied/ 2>/dev/null
+    ```
+  - For more advanced automation, check the `schema_migrations` table and move only those migrations that are already present.

+- **Version Control:**
+  - Keep the `migrations_applied` folder in version control for historical reference and auditability.

+- **Summary:**
+  - This process ensures that only new migrations are applied, prevents migration errors, and keeps the migration history clean and reproducible.

 ---

 ## III.
 Phased Execution Roadmap